AdobeDocs/commerce-merchant-services.en/help/catalog-service/overview.md

 >
 >The gateway is for future integration with [!DNL Live Search] and [!DNL Product Recommendations].
 In this release, you can access [!DNL Catalog Service] and Live Search queries from the same endpoint, if you have a valid license key for both products.
 However, the queries from the two products do not currently share any response data.

 The core and service GraphQL systems do not directly communicate with each other.
 You access each system from a different URL, and calls require different header information.
+The two GraphQL systems are designed to be used together.
+The [!DNL Catalog Service] GraphQL system augments the core system to make product storefront experiences faster.

-You can implement [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) to integrate the two Adobe Commerce GraphQL systems with private and third-party APIs and other software interfaces using Adobe Developer.
-Together, these products can ensure quick response times while enabling full access to storefront data.
+You can optionally implement [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/) to integrate the two Adobe Commerce GraphQL systems with private and third-party APIs and other software interfaces using Adobe Developer.
+The mesh can be configured to ensure calls routed to each endpoint contain the correct authorization information in the headers.

 ## Implementation